tobegit3hub/seagull/docs/2014-10-28-use-jquerygritter-for-notification.md

 }
 ```

-So when we want to notify something, we can call this JavaScript functions like these in the same controllers.js.
+So when we want to notify something, we can directly call this JavaScript functions like these in the same controllers.js.

 ```
 $scope.startContainer = function(id) {